martong/vim-quick-search/README.md

   ...
 ```

-## Known bugs / TODOs
+## Known limitations / TODOs
-- Multiline visual selections will not work now.
-Unfortunately it is not easy to support this with ag.
+- Multiline visual selections are not supported.
+Unfortunately it is not easy to support this with `ag`.
 Search register will be set though.